How to Reduce Business Cost in a Difficult Economic Situation?

 A solvent company in Singapore can also be liquidated voluntarily by its creditors or members.

-This decision can be taken either by the members of the company or by its creditors.
+This decision of winding up a company voluntarily can be taken either by the members of the company or by its creditors.

 Winding up by members: When the directors determine that the company can pay its debts within a year of starting the process of winding up, they can decide to wind up the business voluntarily.
 To do this, a majority of directors need to make a Declaration of Solvency and file this with the Registrar.
 After this, the directors have to convene an Extraordinary General Meeting to pass a Special Resolution regarding winding up.
 In this meeting, the liquidators will also need to be appointed.